Anchorsify/Anchorsify.github.io/_summons/Canine.md

 ###### 4. Abilities
 **Standard Actions**
-The Mountain Dogs can use the Dodge, Move, and Block actions as described in Combat without spending any of the summoner's AP.
+The Mountain Dogs can use the Block, Dodge, Move, and Search actions as described in Combat without spending any of the summoner's AP.

 **Bite** *(Speed 10, AP 6)*
 The preferred attack for a canine is the bite and takedown, something they've been doing for millenia.
 Whereas a smaller dog would go for the legs, the mountains wolves have no need to do so.
 A bite is a basic unarmed attack inflicting 12d12 Blunt damage.
 If the attack hits by 5 points or more, it may automatically use its Takedown attack (see below).